Hinduism in Myanmar: History

 Hinduism was predominantly pervasive in Burma during ancient times, being introduced from the Indian subcontinent.

 The archaeological finds at the Pyu city-states indicate a widespread presence of Hinduism alongside Mahayana and Tantric Buddhist religions including iconography of Avalokiteśvara (called Lawkanat in Burmese; လောကနတ် /my/).
 Various Hindu Brahman iconography ranging from the Trimurti Hindu trinity to Garuda and Lakshmi have been found, especially in Lower Burma.
 Hinduism declined after Theravada Buddhism was introduced by the Bagan Kingdom's 11th century conquests, although some practices and festivals remain part of Burmese culture.
 Both names of the country are rooted in Hinduism; Burma is the British colonial officials' phonetic equivalent for the first half of Brahma Desha, the ancient name of the region.
-Brahma is part of Hindu trinity, a deity with four heads.
+Brahma is part of the Hindu trinity, a deity with four heads.
 The name Myanmar is the Mon and Burmese language transliteration of Brahma, where b and m are interchangeable.

-the Arakan Yoma is a significant natural mountainous barrier between Burma and India, and the migration of Hinduism and Buddhism into Burma occurred slowly through Manipur and by South Asian seaborne traders.
+The Arakan Yoma is a significant natural mountainous barrier between Burma and India, and the migration of Hinduism and Buddhism into Burma occurred slowly through Manipur and by South Asian seaborne traders.
 Hinduism greatly influenced the royal court of Burmese kings in pre-colonial times, as seen in the architecture of cities such as Bagan.
 Likewise, the Burmese language adopted many words from Sanskrit and Pali, many of which relate to religion.

-While ancient and medieval arrival of ideas and culture fusion transformed Burma over time, it is in 19th and 20th century that over a million Hindu workers were brought in by British colonial government to serve in plantations and mines.
+While ancient and medieval arrival of ideas and culture fusion transformed Burma over time, it is in the 19th and 20th centuries that over a million Hindu workers were brought in by the British colonial government to serve in plantations and mines.
 The British also felt that surrounding the European residential centre with Indian immigrants provided a buffer and a degree of security from tribal theft and raids.
 According to 1931 census, 55% of Rangoon's (Yangon) population were Indian migrants, mostly Hindus.

 After independence from Britain, the Burma Socialist Programme Party under Ne Win adopted policies expelling 300,000 Indian ethnic people (Hindus and Buddhists), along with 100,000 Chinese, from Burma between 1963 and 1967.
-The Indian policy of encouraging democratic protests in Burma increased persecution of Hindus, as well as led to Burmese retaliatory support of left-leaning rebel groups in northeastern states of India.
+The Indian policy of encouraging democratic protests in Burma increased persecution of Hindus, as well as led to Burmese retaliatory support of left-leaning rebel groups in the northeastern states of India.

 Aspects of Hinduism continue in Burma today, even in the majority Buddhist culture.
-For example, the nat Thagyamin who is widely worshipped and part of the Thingyan festival has origins in the Hindu god Indra.
+For example, the nat Thagyamin, who is widely worshipped and part of the Thingyan festival, has origins in the Hindu god Indra.
 Burmese literature has also been enriched by Hinduism, including the Burmese adaptation of the Ramayana, called Yama Zatdaw.
 Many Hindu gods are likewise worshipped by many Burmese people, such as Saraswati (known as Thuyathadi in Burmese), the goddess of knowledge, who is often worshipped before examinations; Shiva is called Paramizwa; Vishnu is called Withano, and others.
-Many of these ideas are part of thirty seven Nat or deities found in Burmese culture.
+Many of these ideas are part of thirty-seven Nat or deities found in Burmese culture.